dmay/amazon-q-developer-cli/planning/prompts.md

     - Identify the most important elements of the code for the goal of the workflow
     - The document should provide a solid foundation for the following tech design stage.
         - Consider that on tech design we can identify and compare several approaches to reach the goal

+**Process hints:**
+- The whole scope can be too big to take all at once.
+In such case create a todo list for the problems or elements to plan, and work through it.
+Use file '<research_file_name>-progress.md' as work status tracker.
+- For large problems, try to break them down into smaller, and process them one by one.
+Use todos and same worker tracker file.
+- The final document most likely will be too big to write all at once.
+Create a to-do list with the sections of the document, then create each section separatly and append to the same file.

 Proceed with the next analysys.